What Makes Motorcycle Accident Lawsuits Unique?

-To begin with, motorcycle riders are a different breed of motorist.
+To begin with, motorcycle riders are a different breed of motorist than car, truck or bicycles riders.
 Most people who ride don’t have to, but they do it for the thrill of it.
 As a side benefit, there are practical reasons to ride a motorcycle.
 They’re more economical to own and repair, easier to maneuver and park and they use less fuel, for example.

 Most riders know that they face a much higher risk of injury than passenger vehicle occupants and that the injuries they might suffer in a crash are likely to be much more severe.
 That’s why most motorcyclists ride with safety in mind.
 However, despite their best efforts to avoid a crash, motorcycle riders can fall victim to other drivers’ carelessness.